-Kaoru Nashiro (2011) earned an award from the APA for her research about older adults’ reversal learning.
+Kaoru Nashiro and colleagues (2011) earned an award from the APA for her research about older adults’ reversal learning.
 Reversal learning is teaching a person to discriminate between two items, then asking them to choose the reverse.
 For example, you’re asked to select the red dot during several trials.
 Then, you’re asked to select the blue dot.

 Generally, younger people can do this better than older people.
-But, Nashiro uncovered something interesting.
+But, Nashiro and colleagues uncovered something interesting.
 When older participants received positive outcomes, they performed similarly to younger participants.
 Negative outcomes led to more errors for older participants.

 Her study relates to previous research about attention and memory in older adults.
 Results from that area show that older adults prefer to pay more attention to positive than negative information.
 This might also connect to the findings that older people are more emotionally stable.

 Maybe filtering out the negatives is one key to positive aging.
 Of course, it also helps that as we age we care a lot less about what others think of us.